craftcms/docs/docs/cloud/headless.md

 }
 ```

-The single retry keeps the request within the signature’s 60-second lifetime,
+The 30-second overall timeout keeps the retry within the signature’s 60-second
-and Ky throws after the retry or 30-second overall timeout.
-This allows
+lifetime.
+If the request still fails, Ky throws, allowing
 [Vercel ISR](https://vercel.com/docs/incremental-static-regeneration) to treat a
-background revalidation as failed and preserve the last successful result.
+revalidation as failed and preserve the last successful result.

-The `next` values are examples.
-Choose a revalidation interval appropriate for
-your content, and use narrow tags such as `craft:blog`, `craft:products`, or a
+Adjust `next.revalidate` for your content.
+Use narrow tags such as `craft:blog`
-specific section or entry.
-Prefer targeted revalidation over invalidating the
-entire site, and avoid triggering large bursts of invalidations when content is
+or `craft:products`, and avoid bursts of site-wide invalidations.
-updated in bulk.

 ## Diagnostics

-When a request fails, inspect its status and these response headers in your
-front-end deployment logs:

-- `x-gateway-http-signature` contains request-signature diagnostics; and
-- `Retry-After` tells the caller how long to wait before retrying a `429` or
-  `503` response.
+Log the response status, `x-gateway-http-signature`, and `Retry-After` when

-Do not log signing keys or GraphQL tokens while collecting diagnostics.
+diagnosing failures.
+Never log signing keys or GraphQL tokens.